28410629/ITRW322-Web_Application/README.md

 # Penguin Messenger Electron

-**Clone and run for a quick way to see Electron in action.**

-This is a minimal Electron application based on the [Quick Start Guide](https://electronjs.org/docs/tutorial/quick-start) within the Electron documentation.

-**Use this app along with the [Electron API Demos](https://electronjs.org/#get-started) app for API code examples to help you get started.**

-A basic Electron application needs just these files:

-- `package.json` - Points to the app's main file and lists its details and dependencies.
-- `main.js` - Starts the app and creates a browser window to render HTML.
-This is the app's **main process**.

-You can learn more about each of these components within the [Quick Start Guide](https://electronjs.org/docs/tutorial/quick-start).

 ## To Use
 Firstly you need to install the required software from [link](https://drive.google.com/drive/folders/1Qm7NySW79IGyjriZQP6izB0H8vArYgbe?usp=sharing).
 Afterwards to clone and run this repository you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line: